astronomer/apache-airflow-providers-isolation/README.md

   Examples include `@provide_session`, or `TaskInstance.query(...)`, or
   `ExternalTaskSensor`, or `TriggerDagRunOperator`
-- It's possible other less-traditional parts of Airflow may not yet be supported, due to development effort - e.g. `@task` annotations or Airflow 2.7 Setup and Teardowns
+- It's possible other less-traditional parts of Airflow may not yet be supported, due to development effort - e.g. `@task` annotations or Airflow 2.7 Setup and Teardowns - depending on how precisely they are invoked.
 - It is possible that things like `on_failure_callback`s or lineage data may not work - depending on how exactly they are invoked - but if these things work with via the underlying operator and are set on the underlying operator,